-Questions concerning may be discussed individually by making an appointment with the Course Coordinator, Dr. Jason Gumma, by phone at 248-939-7117 or via e-mail: gummajas@msu.edu.
-The course coordinator is available by appointment.
+Questions concerning may be discussed individually by making an appointment with the Course Coordinator, Dr. L. Azevedo, e-mail: azevedol@msu.edu.
+The course coordinator is generally available by appointment.

 Course Web Site

 The URL for the Course website is: https://d2l.msu.edu